cjgsaunders/RickAndMortyDB/README.md

 Tech Used:<br />
 <br />
 Dagger/Hilt for DI<br />
-MockK / Jupiter for testing<br />
+MockK for testing<br />
-Glide to Asyncronously load images from the web<br />
 Compose for the views<br />
+Coil to asyncronously load images from the web into compose<br />
 Retrofit to make API calls<br />
 <br />